Why It Works

 Togarashi (see note)

 Reduce heat to a bare simmer.
-Beat eggs lightly with chopsticks in a medium bowl.
-Pour eggs into pot in a thin, steady stream, holding your chopsticks over edge of bowl to help distribute eggs evenly (see video above).
+Pour beaten eggs into skillet in a thin, steady stream, holding chopsticks over edge of bowl to help distribute eggs evenly (see video above).
 Cover and cook until eggs are cooked to desired doneness, about 1 minute for runny eggs or 3 minutes for medium-firm.